EKrkmz/EKrkmz/README.md

 ## Hi there 👋, I'm Elif.
 ### I have studied Computer Engineering at İstanbul Aydın University.
-### I currently work as an iOS Developer Intern at Hepsiburada.
+### I currently work as an iOS Developer at Hepsiburada.

 There are so many topics that I study every day on my journey to become an iOS Developer.
 I will try to share some of them here.
 I also write on Medium in my spare time.